yandoh/Converter_lammps2modylas/README.md

 >python3 sessionname.mdff

 Note 1: This .mdff file is the resultant in step 1).

 Note 2: The command is common regardless of distance constraints or not.

 Then, sessionname.mdff.rearranged and sessionname.mdxyz.rearranged will be created.

-In these .rearranged files, order of atoms is rearranged so that atom's in the same segment is serially packed in <segment> tags.
+Note 3: In these .rearranged files, order of atoms is rearranged so that atom's in the same segment is serially packed in <segment> tags.
 This is essential to run MD calcualion with distance constraints by modylas software.